 The SEC, the DOJ, and the Financial Industry Regulatory Authority (FINRA) are continuing to focus on the SPAC market.
-In 2021 and 2022, the agencies brought several enforcement and investigative actions against SPACs, their directors and officers, their sponsors, the targets, and the target's directors and officers.
+Since 2021, the agencies brought several enforcement and investigative actions against SPACs, their directors and officers, their sponsors, the targets, and the target's directors and officers and notably in 2023 against SPAC professional advisers.
 Enforcement actions like the ones the SEC brought against Momentus/Stable Road and Nikola, as well as their directors and officers, resulted in \$8 million and \$125 million fines, respectively.

 In 2022, the SEC brought its first enforcement action against an investment adviser, Perceptive Advisors.
 The SEC charged the adviser with violating the Investment Advisers Act in connection with its involvement with SPACs and subsequently settled for \$1.5 million.
-In 2023, the SEC settled another \$1 million civil penalty enforcement action against another investment adviser-Corvex Management LP-for failing to disclose conflicts of interest.